Indian Trail Veterans Memorial Garden

 The project was designed by Indian Trail staff with input from the community and will be constructed by the Indian Trail Public Works Department.
 A fundraiser golf tournament, held in June and supported by numerous area residents and businesses, raised nearly $18,000 to get the project started.

-Community members will be able to continue supporting the project and honor a loved one by purchasing a plaque showing the name and branch of service of a Veteran for $100, with all proceeds benefiting the Memorial.
-Plaques can be dedicated to current military members or those who have completed their service.
+Community members will be able to continue supporting the project and honor a loved one by purchasing an engraving of the name, date of service and branch of service of a Veteran for $100, with all proceeds benefiting the Memorial.
+Engravings can be dedicated to current military members or those who have completed their service.

 “Our community showed us from the very beginning how eager they were to be involved in this process,” Indian Trail Communications Director Mike Parks said.
 “This isn’t something that just the Town is doing for our Veterans – people from all across Indian Trail have jumped at the opportunity to show their respect to those who have given so much for us.”